-2019-2020 Special Narrative on Self-Reported Data
+2020-2021 Special Narrative on Self-Reported Data

-Due to the challenges of the COVID-19 pandemic during the school year, each self-reported data component will have a 2500 character narrative section for optional use by the reporting school.
-The impact on the self-reported components is not known and it is valuable to collect the input from the school regarding the challenges, road blocks, attempts or efforts made to gather student information and its effect on the score the school received.
+The challenges of the COVID-19 pandemic continued throughout the 2020-2021 school year.
+The 2500 character Special Narrative Section is open for a school to provide information again this year.
+Last year's narratives provided important information on the impact on the self-reported components.
+It is still valuable to collect the input from the school regarding the challenges, roadblocks, attempts or efforts made to gather student information and its effect on the score the school received for those who chose to share.